 "After the second hurricane, I stopped salvaging the objects and focused on keeping water away from the building.
-So I left objects in the water for two or three months..."
+So I had to leave the objects in the water for two or three months..."

 Our Point of the Matter Dialogue “Culture Cannot Wait: Integrating Cultural Heritage First Aid with Humanitarian Assistance in Crises” was delivered at the Turin Congress on September 12 2018, organised in conjunction with the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) which is part of UNESCO and based in Rome.